pypeit/PypeIt/doc/tutorials/deimos_howto.rst

 Main Run
 ========

-Once the :doc:`pypeit_file` is ready, the main call is simply::
+Once the :doc:`../pypeit_file` is ready, the main call is simply::

     cd keck_deimos_A